How can I modernise my kitchen?

 Lighting

 From natural to LED lighting, the light in your kitchen plays a big part in how modern the room feels.
-Maximum natural light is always desirable, which is why light, reflective shades of quartz worktop are so popular.
+Maximum natural light is always desirable, which is why light, reflective shades of quartz worktops are so popular.
 When you’re looking at modern lighting, make sure that you include multiple levels.
-For a full kitchen refit, ceiling LEDs are complemented by integrated under cabinet lighting.
+For a full kitchen refit, ceiling LEDs are complemented by integrated under-cabinet lighting.
 If you’re redecorating, think about adding a lamp to create depth.

 Functionality